 The dialogue makes sense.
 Most travelers can’t imagine jamming their car seat all the way back into their child’s lap without first saying something.
 Why should it be any different on a plane?

 At the other end of the reclining spectrum: the never-evers.
 I’m one of them and several of my travel columnist colleagues are, too.
 We’re in strange company.
 None other than Spirit Airlines, which has some of the least roomy airline seats in the industry, locks their seats in place — “pre-reclined,” it euphemistically calls them.
 The reasons are also sound.
-Economy class seats aren’t massage chairs; they’re meant to get you to your destination safely.
+Economy class seats aren’t massage chairs; they’re meant to get you to your destination safely, and at a cheaper price.
 If you need to recline, try a lie-flat seat or drive.

 Your flight attendant may support your absolute right to recline your seat, but that doesn’t mean you have such a right.
 A plane is a shared space.
 Keep the seat upright if you can, but if you must recline, then ask before you sit back.
 And don’t claim all the space.
 That’s rude.